mrborges23/delta_statistic/README.md

 abline(h=deltaA,col="red")
 ```

-* if p-value < level_of_test (generally 0.05) there is evidence of phylogenetic signal between the trait and the character
+* if p-value < level_of_test (generally 0.05), there is evidence of phylogenetic signal between the trait and the character
 * if p-value > level_of_test there is no evidence for phylogenetic signal or the trait is saturated

-etic signal

 ## Citation